-We embed content from third-party websites such as Gumroad.
+We may embed content from third-party websites such.
 These services may set cookies on your computer and this is outside our control.

 All computers have the ability to decline cookies.
 This can be done by activating the setting on your browser which enables you to decline the cookies.
 If you do not know how to do this, the links below set out information about how to change your browser settings for some of the most commonly used web browsers: